Honk Once For 'Amen:' How Coronavirus Is Changing Religious Services

 Instead, they turned on their radios to hear the pastor preach, says Aaron Madsen, 38, the church’s worship director.
-Despite the social distancing measures the government has put in place to stop the spread of COVID-19 — which has sickened at least 741,030 people and killed more than 35,000 worldwide — the evangelical church found a way to continue meeting.
-All they needed was a localized FM radio transmitter and a whole lot of faith.
+Despite the social distancing measures the US government has put in place to stop the spread of COVID-19 — which has infected at least 536,100 people and killed more than 24,460 worldwide — the evangelical church found a way to continue meeting.
+All they needed was a localised FM radio transmitter and a whole lot of faith.

 Advertisement